 terminal as root, which will start the network as

 part of launching the vm.

 cd /root/vagrant-boxes/lab-security-onion && vagrant up

 Part 1: Analyzing NetFlow information

 Although full-content data are powerful, they are less useful for fast querying and timely incident response.
 This is where NetFlow records, some of the most powerful information sources available to incident responders, become very useful.
 These records are brief summaries of network traffic which can be maintained indefinitely due to their small file size.
 They provide a running history of network connections at the time of an incident.
 Read the below article and use Google to answer the following questions:

-We will analyze sample data hosted here (already downloaded to my security-onion virtual machine), which says the following about the data source:
+We will analyze sample data hosted here (already downloaded to the security-onion virtual machine).
+The data source page says the following about the data source: